-By Alane Palmer, ND, CNC
+By Alane Stieglitz, ND, CNC

 Like us on Facebook

-Medical disclaimer: Nutritionally Yours is not a medical clinic.
+Medical Disclaimer: Nutritionally Yours is not a medical clinic.
 Testing cannot be used to diagnose, treat or cure any disease.
 All test results are to be used as educational materials and as a guide to help support your overall health and wellness.
 Always discuss health concerns with your medical doctor.
 We have a nutritionist, naturopath and a medical doctor on staff to help you feel your best.